 In this case, if someone asks you to pack your tripod away, it is best to apologise and move on.
 Find another location for your light trail photography.

-I own several tripods, but I usually prefer to take the heavier Manfrotto 055XPRO3.
+I own several tripods, but I usually prefer to take the lightest Manfrotto Compact Action.
 It is stable and can go very high.
 This allows me to take photos from above fences and railings.
 Or it can go very low, allowing me to photograph from ground level.

 The Joby Gorillapod SLR Zoom is a great compact and lightweight tripod for city walks.
 Particularly if you are using a camera phone or a small mirrorless.
 It will allow you to fix your camera to rails, fences, poles etc.